ha0ye/notes/UM Health Sciences Data Curation Specialist.md

 ### 2. Could you tell us a bit more about your experiences in managing, sharing or curating research data?
 (When we talk about these terms, we mean the range of activities undertaken to make data more useful and accessible to others into the future).
 In particular, what did you enjoy about your experiences?
 What challenges did you encounter?

 background is in computational research
-* projects to reshare aggregated datasets for macroecological analyses
 * postdoc - adjacent to long-term ecological experiment
-	* consistent workflow for data collection and sharing
+	* existing workflow for data collection and sharing
+	* as a computational researcher, wanted to see "how the sausage is made"
 	* first-hand experience with all aspects, from data collection, data entry, quality checking, updating and archiving
-	* as a computational research background, insight into the choices that go into every step of the process "how the sausage is made"
-		* acknowledging work and expertise that goes into it
+	* acknowledge work and expertise that goes into each step (e.g. species identification)
+	* my own software projects:
+		* work on the R package to clean and share the dataset
+			* version-checking against github or zenodo
+		* project to create reproducible analyses using aggregated datasets
+			* source and transform data into a consistent form for re-use
 * data paper editor for Ecology
 	* handle data paper submissions (datasets + metadata, peer-reviewed)
 	* evaluate potential for re-use (by audience of the journal)